 The national airline – Turkish Airlines has prepared a new information leaflet for their passengers.
 We can find out what the new Istanbul Airport layout looks like on the level of arrivals and departures.
 It’s worth checking it upfront.

 At the Departure level, there are several entrances to the airport, which are intended for various types of passengers.
 For example, two gates are the closest to the domestic Turkish airlines’ gates.
-There are also gates suggested being used by the international flight’s passengers and other gates for VIP clients or business class passengers.
+There are also gates suggested to be used by the international flight’s passengers and other gates for VIP clients or business class passengers.

 On the Arrival level, there are, among others: bus stops, parking lots, taxi and tourist information points.
 Beware: the airport car park is free of charge until the 15th of April!

 A more detailed map of the New Istanbul Airport can be found as well on the New IST Airport website.